Search

 View Model

-The model will be stored in an easily accessible json store:
+The model will be stored in an easily accessible JSON store:

 curl -XGET 'http://localhost:8983/solr/collection1/schema/model-store'